 Your safety and the safety of others depend on your safe operation and maintenance of this vehicle.
 Prior to operation, you, the operator, must be thoroughly familiar with this and all other sections of this manual.
+NOTICE: It is the responsibility of the owner of this vehicle to assure that the operator understands the various controls and operating characteristics of this vehicle, as well as obeying the following safety rules and guidelines (extracted from the American National Standards Institute Personnel and Burden Carriers ANSI B56.8).

-2.3 OPERATOR SAFETY INSTRUCTIONS
+2.3 SAFETY WARNINGS

-For personal safety and to maintain stability and control, operate vehicle under these conditions only.
+For personal safety and to maintain stability and control, operate this vehicle under these conditions only.
 Failure to comply with these warnings may result in bodily injury and property damage.

 - Do not drive this vehicle unless you are a qualified and trained operator and familiar with the vehicle operational controls. - All vehicles should be operated from the driver's side. - Never exceed the capacity ratings of the vehicle.
-Exceeding these limits may endanger occupants. - Personal injury may result if body parts (arms, head, and legs) are not kept inside vehicle while moving. - Do not start moving until occupants are seated & seat belts fastened, if equipped.
-Remain seated and hold on while vehicle is in motion. - Before leaving, completely stop vehicle & lock parking brake.
+Exceeding these limits may endanger occupants. - Personal injury may result if body parts (arms, head, and legs) are not kept inside vehicle while moving. - Do not start moving until all occupants are seated with seat belts fastened, if equipped.
+Remain seated and hold on while vehicle is in motion. - Before leaving your seat, completely stop vehicle and lock parking brake.
 If vehicle is to be left unattended, turn keyswitch to "OFF" and remove key. - Do not use accelerator to hold vehicle on an incline.
 Use brake. - Make sure directional keyswitch is in position for the desired direction of travel before depressing the accelerator.
 Do not change the directional keyswitch while vehicle is moving. - Drive slowly in turns and up and down grades.
-Do not make turns on steep hills or inclines. - Do not operate while under the influence of alcohol or drugs. - To avoid the risk of injury or vehicle damage, operate at maximum speed only on smooth flat surfaces - Allow additional stopping distance when traveling at higher speeds. - Do not drive in hazardous areas unless this vehicle is approved and labeled for such operation. - Keep a safe distance when following other vehicles and from the edge of ramps and platforms. - Immediately report any accident or vehicle problem to your supervisor.
+Do not make turns on steep hills or inclines. - Do not operate while under the influence of alcohol or drugs. - To avoid the risk of injury or vehicle damage, operate at maximum speed only on smooth flat surfaces. - Allow additional stopping distance when traveling at higher speeds. - Do not drive this vehicle in hazardous areas unless this vehicle is approved and labeled for such operation. - Keep a safe distance when following other vehicles and from the edge of ramps and platforms. - Immediately report any accident or vehicle problem to your supervisor.